Cambalab/ns-vue-radio/README.md

-# Ahijuna Radio
+# Nativescript Vue Radio

-> A native application built with NativeScript-Vue
+> A native white-label application built with NativeScript-Vue for community radios

 ## Download and Install